bearjaw/Observely/Observely/README.md

 Now we can observe our counter simply by accessing the wrapper and calling the `observe(observer:, option:, onChange:)`  function.
 The Counter wraps this call in it's own function `start(onChange:)`.

+## 🚀 Further work

+- [] Thread safety
+- [] Add possibilty to provide a queue to receive the updates from
+- [] Further improvements along the road